 How can I watch the 2020 Olympics?

-As in the past, NBC will be home to 2020 Summer Olympics coverage.
+As in the past, NBC should be home to 2020 Summer Olympics coverage.
 They will broadcast on TV and also have a home for all Olympics viewing on their Olympic Channel website, with events available to livestream.
 For cord-cutters, NBC apps for streaming and mobile will provide access on TVs and smart devices — but you will have to provide a cable login or buy a subscription in order to access the full coverage.

 Where will the 2024 Summer Olympics be held?